aahmad94/jumpstart/_posts/2017-05-05-app-academy-prep-work-post.markdown

 </center>

-<br><p>I worked on and off on the 20 methods for about a week but I took lots of breaks!
-I'm sure there's lots of other ways to set these up but I think working through these without seeing a solution helps with getting to know the ins and outs of Ruby and structuring code to solve a particular problem.</p></br>
+<br>I worked on and off on the 20 methods for about a week but I took lots of breaks!
+I'm sure there's lots of other ways to set these up but I think working through these without seeing a solution helps with getting to know the ins and outs of Ruby and structuring code to solve a particular problem.